conradmauritz/Python-Training/README.md

 # Training
-Exercises and projects I have completed for various courses
+Exercises I have completed for various courses